Ethiopia: Government claims territorial gains over Tigrayan forces near capital | DW | 01.12.2021

 In recent days, state media has broadcast images of a uniformed Abiy, a former lieutenant colonel in the military, in what appeared to be the northeastern region of Afar.

-On Sunday, state media claimed the army controlled the lowland Afar town of Chifra, and Abiy said Tuesday such gains would be replicated in the Amhara region, where Dessie lies.
+On Sunday, state media claimed the army controlled the lowland Afar town of Chifra, and Abiy said Tuesday such gains would be replicated in the Amhara region, including the strategic city of Dessie, located on the highway to Addis Ababa.

 The year-old conflict between the federal authorities in Addis Ababa and regional leaders in the northern Tigray region has killed thousands of civilians, displaced millions and meant 9 million are now dependent on food aid, according to the United Nations.